mariamdatuka/invoice-app/READMEEE.md

 ## The challenge

-The challenge is to build out this invoicing application and get it looking as close to the design as possible.
+The challenge is to build out this invoicing application.

-The data is provided in a local `data.json` file.

 Your users should be able to: